Charles W. White: Early life and education

 White won a grant during the seventh grade to attend Saturday art classes at the Art Institute of Chicago.
-After reading Alain Locke's book The New Negro: An Interpretation, a critique of the Harlem Renaissance, White's social views changed.
-He learned after reading Locke's text about important African American figures in American history, and questioned his teachers on why they were not taught to students in school, causing some to label him a "rebel problematic child".
+After reading Alain Locke's book The New Negro: An Interpretation White's social views changed.
+He learned after reading Locke's text about important African American figures in American history, and questioned his teachers on why they were not taught to students in school, causing some to label him a "rebel problematic child."
 White did not graduate from high school, having lost a year due to his refusal to attend class after being disillusioned with the teaching system.
-While he was encouraged by his art teachers to submit his art works and won various scholarships, these would later be taken away from him as an "error" and given to whites instead.
+While he was encouraged by his art teachers to submit his art works and won various scholarships, these would later be declared an "error" and be taken away from him and given to whites instead.
 He was admitted to two art schools, each then pulled his acceptance because of his race.

-White ultimately received a full scholarship to attend the School of the Art Institute of Chicago.
+White ultimately received a full scholarship to attend the School of the Art Institute of Chicago, where he studied from 1937 to 1938.
 While there, White identified Mitchell Siporin, Francis Chapin, and Aaron Bohrod as his influences.
-He was an excellent draftsman, completing five drawing courses and received a final "A grade".
+He was an excellent draftsman, completing five drawing courses and received a final "A grade."
 To pay the costs of art supplies, White became a cook, using his mother's instruction and recipes.
 White later became an art teacher at St. Elizabeth Catholic High School.